Purpose of The Guide

 First make sure that your camera is powering on.
 Unplug the camera from the power and plug it back in, you should hear a small click come from the camera after about 30 seconds.
 The camera should also feel slightly warm to the touch after having been connected to the power for a while.

 If the camera is powering on please reset the camera by holding down the white button for 30 seconds and then try setting it up again.
 After releasing the button you should hear two small clicks from the camera; they are quite quiet so are easy to miss but they are a clear sign that the camera has reset correctly and you are ready to try connecting the camera again.
-Follow this guide for setting up on a smart phone or tablet and this guide for doing so using a computer.
+Follow this guide if you have the older model (NCIP9WF) or this guide if you have the newer model that was released December 2019 (NCIP2WF).

 Most routers broadcast your internet over two different frequencies.
 Some routers merge these two frequencies a single connection and this can sometimes cause problems with these cameras.